muldjord/skyscraper/docs/ARTWORK.md

 NOTE 1!!!
 Some users seem to have a habbit of editing the `~/skysource/artwork.xml` file.
 THIS IS NOT THE CORRECT FILE!
 Please read the above. :)

 NOTE 2!
-Once you've changed the artwork configuration, please remember to regenerate the game list.
-It won't take effect until you do so.
-You do this by simply scraping the platform with `Skyscraper -p <PLATFORM>`.
+Every time you change the artwork configuration, please remember to regenerate the game list.
+Your changes won't take effect until you do so.
+Read more about this [here](https://github.com/muldjord/skyscraper/blob/master/docs/USECASE.md#the-game-list-generation-phase).

 Watch a video demonstrating [the features here](https://youtu.be/TIDD8EFSz50)